Pennsylvania Public Utility Commission: 21st century

-The PUC oversees ordinances for Marcellus Shale gas exploration and extraction.
-The commission is responsible for collecting and distributing the Impact fee within the state.
+PUC oversees ordinances for gas exploration and extraction at Marcellus Shale.
+The commission is responsible for collecting and distributing the impact fee in the state.

-In November 2014 the commission granted Uber with a two year experimental license to operate throughout the state.
+In November 2014, the commission granted Uber a two year experimental license to operate throughout Pennsylvania.

-An annual survey by the PUC in 2014 found more than 23,000 Pennsylvania households without heat.
+In 2014, an annual PUC survey found that more than 23,000 Pennsylvania households without heat.

 In November 2018, the commission approved a new policy that clarified rules about how electric power is resold.
 The policy is part of an effort by the commission to promote investment in electric vehicle charging stations.
 Existing rules unintentionally limited public charging stations in the way that the electricity was priced and regulated.